Most recreational therapists need a bachelor’s degree in recreational therapy or a related field.

 Licenses, Certifications, and Registrations

 Most employers, particularly those in hospitals and other clinical settings, prefer to hire certified recreational therapists.
-The National Council for Therapeutic Recreation Certification (NCTRC) offers the Certified Therapeutic Recreation Specialist (CTRS) credential.
-Certification requires a bachelor’s degree, completion of a supervised internship (normally completed as part of their degree program) of at least 560 hours, and passing an exam.
-Although therapists typically need at least a bachelor’s degree in recreational therapy, in some cases therapists may qualify for certification with an alternate combination of education, training, and experience.
-Therapists must also take continuing education classes to maintain certification.
+The NCTRC offers the Certified Therapeutic Recreation Specialist (CTRS) credential.
+Candidates may qualify for certification through one of two pathways.
+The first option requires a bachelor’s degree in recreational therapy, which includes the completion of a supervised internship of at least 560 hours, and passing an exam.
+The second option also requires passing an exam, but allows candidates with a bachelor’s degree in an unrelated subject to qualify with a combination of education and work experience.
+Therapists must take continuing education classes to maintain certification.

 Compassion.
-Recreational therapists should be kind, gentle, and sympathetic when providing support to patients and their families.
+Recreational therapists should be kind and empathetic when providing support to patients and their families.
 They may deal with patients who are in pain or under emotional stress.

 Leadership skills.
 Recreational therapists must be able to plan, develop, and implement intervention programs in an effective manner.
-They must motivate patients to participate in a variety of therapeutic activities.
+They must be engaging and able to motivate patients to participate in a variety of therapeutic activities.

 Listening skills.
-Recreational therapists must listen to a patient’s problems and concerns.
-They can then determine an effective course of treatment or therapy program appropriate for that patient.
+Recreational therapists must listen carefully to a patient’s problems and concerns.
+They can then determine an appropriate course of treatment for that patient.

 Patience.
 Recreational therapists may work with some patients who require more time and special attention than others.

 Speaking skills.
 Recreational therapists need to communicate well with their patients.
-They need to be able to give clear directions during activities or instructions on healthy coping techniques.
+They must give clear directions during activities or instructions on healthy coping techniques.